m0zgen/openbld.net/docs/get-started/setup-routers/routers.md

 sidebar_position: 1
 ---

-# Routers
+# Network Devices

-You can use OpenBLD as DNS server for DHCP clients or preferred DNS server in the router DNS settings.
-See actual DNS IP addresses list with `nslookup` command.

-If your router support DoH/DoT, you can use OpenBLD as `https` with `dns-query` link:
+If your router support DoH/DoT, you can use OpenBLD.net as `https` with `dns-query` link:

 ```shell
 https://ada.openbld.net/dns-query
 ```

-Or as `tls` address:
+Or as `tls`:

 ```shell
 ada.openbld.net